 The above studies will produce data that is relevant to humans, which is far better than any non-human animal model could ever achieve.

-Human-relevant research isn’t a new concept for The Mental Health and Nutrition Research Group.
-Examples of past human-relevant research conducted by Research Group (including work from other researchers):
+Human-relevant research isn’t a new concept for the Mental Health and Nutrition Research Group.
+They've also conducted human-relevant research into: